Merysafaryan/Meri/README.md

 Justification:
 - Using a linked list for students provides a dynamic and efficient way to manage student records.
 Students can be added or removed from the system without the need for a fixed-size array.
 - The structure contains the necessary information about a student, and the linked list allows for easy traversal and manipulation of student records.

-Overall Justification:
- Both data structures use linked lists, which are well-suited for scenarios where the size of the data can change dynamically.
-This is crucial in a library management system where books and student records can be added or removed.
-Linked lists allow for efficient memory usage as memory is allocated as needed.
-This is more memory-friendly compared to using static arrays, especially when the size of the library or the number of students is unknown in advance.
-Linked lists provide flexibility, making it easier to insert, delete, or modify elements in the collection.
-This is beneficial for managing a library where books are checked in and out, and student records may change over time.

 **2.3 Data Analysis**
 ```c